ZhengPeiRu21/mod-individual-progression/README.md

 [https://discord.gg/PTXxh3KSgQ](https://discord.gg/PTXxh3KSgQ)

 ## Thank You
-Special thanks to all contributors of the following projects who made this module possible:
+Special thanks to all contributors of the following projects and people who made this module possible:
 * AzerothCore and TrinityCore, along with ancestors Mangos.
 * AzerothCore mod-war-effort
 * AzerothCore mod-pvp-titles